SpunBlue/FNF-Papaya-Engine/README.md

 Because it doesn't let me fork a repo I already have a fork of, and I'm not moving it to an organization like I did with Sublime Engine.

 ## Credits
+Click on [this](credits.md) to view the Credits for the Engine.

+### Friday Night Funkin'
-Friday Night Funkin' is developed and owned by The Funkin' Crew Inc. Support them by clicking on this: [FNF Itch.io](https://ninja-muffin24.itch.io/funkin)!
+Friday Night Funkin' is developed and owned by The Funkin' Crew Inc. Support them by donating/playing on [Itch.io](https://ninja-muffin24.itch.io/funkin)!